ashish-jodha/ashish-jodha/README.md

 ### 🎵 Spotify Clone

-A simple Spotify-inspired UI clone built using HTML and CSS.
+A Spotify-inspired music player interface built using HTML and CSS.

 ---